ctbowler/prosperity3-trading/README.md

 ## Picnic Basket Pairs Trading
 - **Context:** Picnic Basket 1 and Picnic Basket 2 were composite assets made up of CROISSANTS, JAMS, and DJEMBES.
   The two baskets were highly correlated but constructed with slightly different component ratios, creating predictable spread dynamics.
+  Although the composite formulas were given for each basket, the data did not support the idea that their composite spreads were mean reverting; rather, the spread between their midprices served as a more useful indicator.
   This setup was ideal for **statistical arbitrage** through mean reversion of the spread.

 - **Idea:**  Track the historical spread between the two baskets' midprices, model the spread as a stationary process, and trade based on extreme deviations from the historical mean.
   Adjust trade aggressiveness based on recent volatility to avoid entering during unstable periods.

 - **Math:**